sstober/rl2016/assignment4.md

 # Assignments 4: CNNs

-In these assignments, we will will continue to explore common neural network designs and extend our focus towards convolutional neural networks a.k.a.
+In these assignments, we will continue to explore common neural network designs and extend our focus towards convolutional neural networks a.k.a.
 CNNs or convnets.

 ## Basic Reading